paragkapoorcs/pk1/automation/06_Deploy/readme.md

 **Notes \***

-1. Set the name of the data set according to the requirements
+1. Set the name of the data set according to the requirements.

-2. Set the Roles as per the requirements
+2. Set the Roles as per the requirements.

-**Step3:** Create the shell Script file the pipeline (start.sh).
+**Step3:** Create the shell script file the pipeline (start.sh).

 gcloud auth login \$userid